ZooBeasts/NLP_keyword_Summarization_for_physics_paper/README.md

 ## Keyword extraction for short physics letters, using TFIDF.
 Extractive summarization will use Textrank and Abstractive summarization will use a pre-trained model and further apply to QA chatbot 28/09/23
+## More details that changed plz see Development_blog.txt

 The task changed, so this project will apply NLTK to split sentences and words to achieve better results.